Paws of Fury: The Legend of Hank Synopsis

 I made a boo-boo with this animated comedy.
 A first-ever too.

 Down to Shaw Lido, I then went.
 While waiting for the show to start, I tried to remember everything I knew about Krypto the Superdog.
-After which Krypto promptly came onto the screen and in a truly surreal moment, I thought: What the what?
+After which Krypto promptly came onto the screen and in a truly surreal moment, I wondered: What the what?
 They are now showing the trailer for the movie, right before the movie?

 I got mixed up, you see.
 I thought I would be watching the dog comedy DC League of Super-Pets.
 I didn’t know I bought a ticket for a CAT movie.